 Over our five-decade history, Temple Beth El has been proud to help those less fortunate in our community.
 It is a value we live and we teach to our children.
-Our Social Action Calendar has a full listing of volunteer opportunities, where our members can sign up to participate.
+Scroll to the bottom of the page for our Social Action Calendar, where our members can sign up to participate.

 Each month, there is a way to participate in Social Action at Temple Beth El.

 Jacobson Food Pantry

 An on-going collection of unopened non-perishable food to donate to the Jacobson Food Pantry at Ruth and Norman Rales Jewish Family Services.